 7. How can you fit a term structure with only one bond?

 One general challenge with issuer curve construction is that you very quickly run into market thinness, or put another way, you find there aren’t many bonds to use to fit the curve.
 It turns out that this is the case most of the time.
 There are many curve fitting techniques out there, but most of the time they are applied to construction problems where there is lots of data e.g. the US Treasury curve, or the Goldman Sachs curve.
 What do we do about those issuers that have only a few bonds, or even just one bond?
 How can we fit a term structure?
 Answer: we use information from ‘comparables’, or peer issuers.
 The key idea is that we can reasonably infer a term structure shape from the term structure shapes of other issuers in the same or similar sectors, trading at similar spread levels.
-The chart illustrates this for a North American issuer in the energy sector: Centennial Resource Development Inc. Although we only have one issuer bond, the upward sloping term structure is informed by other North American and global energy issuers trading at similar spread levels.
+The chart below illustrates this for a North American issuer in the energy sector: Centennial Resource Development Inc. Although we only have one issuer bond, the upward sloping term structure is informed by other North American and global energy issuers trading at similar spread levels.

 8. Trading accuracy of fit against smoothness

-When building rating/sector curves, whether or not a curve can be constructed depends on the amount of information.
+When building generic rating/sector curves, whether or not a curve can be constructed depends on the amount of information.
 For example, let’s say we’re trying to build a BB2 curve for North American pharmaceutical issuers, issuing in USD.
 What if there aren’t any BB2 issuers?
 Similarly, how can we control the different rating curves with a sector to ensure that the AA2 curve is lower than the A2 i.e. a monotonicity constraint.
 To get around these issues related to market thinness one must calibrate all rating/sector curves together.
-An example is shown where the 3-dimensional surface shows rating curves alongside the underlying bond issuance.
+An example is shown below where the 3-dimensional surface shows rating curves alongside the underlying bond issuance.
 The entire surface is fitted at once rather than each individual rating curve in isolation.
 This allows for rating granularity, and means the BB2 curve can be calculated by interpolation, even where no bonds exist!
 Fitting the surface also means we can control the monotonicity.